 Inbal Mazal-Yeger*, Eilam Palzur*, Marwan Odeh, Jacob Bornstein

-*-Equal contribution
+*Equal contribution

+1Department of Obstetrics and Gynecology, 2Research Institute, Galilee Medical Center and Azrieli Faculty of Medicine, Bar Ilan University, Nahariya

 Jacob Bornstein Orcid ID: 0000-0003-1932-5270

-1Department of Obstetrics and Gynecology, 2Research Institute, Galilee Medical Center and Azrieli Faculty of Medicine, Bar Ilan University, Nahariya.

-Abstract
+Treatment with the PAI-1 inhibitor and investigating its effect on kidneys and placenta in a mouse model of eclampsia

-Preeclampsia is a pregnancy-associated disorder characterized by the onset of hypertension and proteinuria and associated with modifications in coagulation parameters, fibrin depositions in the glomeruli and spiral arteries along with increased plasminogen activator inhibitor (PAI) activity.
-This study aimed to examine the effect of PAI-1-DP, a novel PAI-1 antagonist that binds to the regulatory region of tPA, but does not affect its fibrinolytic activity, on kidneys and placentas in a mouse model of preeclampsia.
-The study group were treated with PAI-1-DP (1mg/kg IP BID).
-Immunohistochemistry for glomerular podocytes integrity and Glomerular endotheliosis was done using specific antibody’s (ACTN4 and Endoglin respectively) and lysate production was done to examine the levels of cytokines in placentas.
-Treated animals presented significantly preserved glomerular integrity reflected by intensified stains of ACTN4 and Endoglin.
-Our results indicate that treatment with PAI-1-DP in preeclampsia preserved kidney morphology hence suggesting it could reduce kidney injury by restoring its function though further research is required.
+Preeclampsia in pregnancy is associated with modified coagulation parameters, fibrin deposits and increased plasminogen activator inhibitor (PAI) activity.
+This study examined the effect of PAI-1–derived peptide (PAI-1-DP), a PAI-1 antagonist, on kidneys and placentas in a mouse model of preeclampsia.
+The study group was treated with PAI-1-DP (1mg/kg IP BID).
+Immunohistochemistry was used to examine glomerular podocyte integrity and glomerular endotheliosis.
+Placental cytokine levels were examined using lysate production.
+Treated animals presented significantly preserved glomerular integrity, reflected by intensified stains of antibodies.
+Results indicate that treatment with PAI-1-DP in preeclampsia preserved kidney morphology and may reduce kidney injury by restoring function.

-Introduction:
+Keywords:

+Introduction